-I decided on a Fai Va’a because they had a container load coming to New Zealand after the World Sprint Championships in Tahiti.
+I decided on a Fai Va’a because they had a container load coming to New Zealand right after the World Sprint Championships in Tahiti.
+It would arrive in time for me to get some time in it before Sprint Nationals.
 I knew all the customs clearance etc. would be taken care of and that someone could pick it up for me while we organised delivery to the South Island.
 See Fai Va’a on Facebook or see Carmel Barrett as she is the South Island rep for Fai.

 Va’a Factory V1

 Since then I have paddled the Va’a Factory V1 (thank you Andrew) and, once I got used to the different feel of it, I really, really liked it.
 It’s cheaper than the Fai, the finish looks better and I think it is faster.
 It seemed a bit more ‘shallow’ in the cockpit than the Fai I was used to, but very comfortable once I’d paddled it for a few minutes.
 It is fibreglass and core-mat to make it lighter.
 My friends have just bought a beautiful two toned blue, full carbon fibre Va’a Factory V1 which is 12.5kg fully rigged.
 It’s beautiful.
 Talk to Andrew Priest at Va’a Factory on Facebook or to Carmel Barrett as she is the rep for the South Island.

 Tehuritaua Va’a V1

 The other choice at the time would have been a Va’a Tehuritaua.
 They had some really pretty ones at the Va’a tent in Tahiti, but I was not sure of how it would clear customs in New Zealand as I am a long way from Auckland.
 I have since found out that Dale Masters (Paddling Addiction) is the representative and he will organise all of that for you.